-Bioelectric regulations for children, obtained using AKERN BIA sensors, are published and implemented in BODYGRAM™ software.
-13
+Bioelectric regulations for children, obtained using AKERN® BIA sensors, are published and implemented in the BODYGRAM® software.13

-The precision of AKERN products allows widespread adoption of bioimpedance-related technology.
-Many clinical consensuses and guidelines include BIA analysis for diagnostic purposes, citing publications produced with our technology.
-AKERN begins producing dedicated lines for clinical application, optimised for correct monitoring of patients suffering from chronic diseases.
+The precision of AKERN® products allows widespread adoption of bioimpedance-related technology.
+Many clinical consensus reports and guidelines include BIA analysis for diagnostic purposes, citing publications produced with our technology.
+AKERN® begins producing dedicated lines for clinical application, optimised for correct monitoring of patients suffering from chronic diseases.

 NEPHROLOGY AND DIALYSIS

-TECHNOLOGICAL ENHANCEMENT AND RESTYLING OF THE ENTIRE LINE OF BIO-ANALYSERS
+TECHNOLOGICAL AND RESTYLING OF THE ENTIRE LINE OF BIO-ANALYSERS

-AKERN enhances interpretation of bioimpedance and vector analysis data by developing the Hydragram™ and Nutrigram™ scales: two new diagnostic techniques for real-time classification of hydration and nutritional status.
+AKERN® optimizes the interpretation of bioimpedance and vector analysis data by developing the Hydragram® and Nutrigram® scales: two new diagnostic techniques for real-time classification of hydration and nutritional status.

-2013 • NUTRILAB: THE POINT OF CARE HYDRATION AND NUTRITION TREATMENT
+2013 • NUTRILAB™: THE POINT OF CARE HYDRATION AND NUTRITION TREATMENT

-AKERN develops Nutrilab, for bedside monitoring of patient hydration and nutrition, and enables integration of bioimpedance analysis within hospital clinical practice.
+AKERN® develops Nutrilab™, for bedside monitoring of patient hydration and nutrition, and enables integration of bioimpedance analysis within hospital clinical practice.

-The new software platform BODYGRAM™ PLUS is developed.
+The new software platform BODYGRAM® PLUS is developed.
 The new multi-element structure, comprised of a series of basic functions coupled with supplementary diagnostic modules, provides access to over 50 parameters and indices.

-This project stems from AKERN’s consolidated experience in the world of bioimpedance, an experience that today allows it to offer systems optimised for this market.
-The system comprises a new model of analyser, BIA 101 MED, developed by AKERN as an OEM product characterised by extreme ease of use and a dedicated cloud-based software platform.
-The system is able to determine the state of health of the subject based on body composition data, and to suggest the most appropriate supplements.
+This project stems from the consolidated experience in the world of bioimpedance that today allows AKERN® to offer a system customized for telemedicine.
+The system comprises a new model of analyser, BIA 101 MED, developed by AKERN® as an OEM product characterised by extreme ease of use and a dedicated cloud-based software platform.
+The system is able to determine the state of health of the subject based on body composition data, and to suggest the most appropriate supplements customized to the subject.

 2019 • INTERNATIONAL PROJECT ON BIA REGIONAL ANALYSIS

-AKERN starts a collaboration for research purposes with the University of Lisbon – Facultade de Motricidade Humana – and its group of sport science experts.
+AKERN® starts a collaboration for research purposes with the University of Lisbon – Facultade de Motricidade Humana – and its group of sport science experts.
 The main aim is to validate a new measurement model for regional analysis of Muscle Mass, designed to track muscle injuries, recovery and dynamic changes in muscle, marking another major step forward in the evolution of body composition techniques.
 The result of this partnership will be the Regional analysis module, launched on the market the following year as Regional App.